roobert/dotfiles/._doc/rpi.md

 WantedBy=multi-user.target
 ```

-Go to the admin interface @ http://localhost:8088, default username and password are admin and admin.
+1. Go to the admin interface @ http://localhost:8088, default username and password are admin and admin.
-Accessing Grafana on http://localhost:3000 and enter `admin` for user name and `admin` for password.
+2. Access Grafana on http://localhost:3000 and enter `admin` for user name and `admin` for password.

-Login to the victron site hosted on the pi and add the einstine/cervo thing to discovery page by IP
+3. Login to the victron site hosted on the pi and add the einstine/cervo thing to discovery page by IP

-Login to router and reserve the leases to addresses for the various devices don't
+4. Login to router and reserve the leases to addresses for the various devices don't

-Change the influxdb retention period.. through the Venus UI - for cerbo data, and

-through ??? for plug data?
+5. Change the influxdb retention period.. through the Venus UI - for cerbo data, and through ??? for plug data?
 30 years: 10950d

-Mount the data volume on external SSD
+6. Mount the data volume on external SSD

-Change dashboard colour to light
+7. Change dashboard colour to light

-Add these plugins, or add them to the Dockerfile for grafana
+8. Add these plugins, or add them to the Dockerfile for grafana

 ```bash
 docker ps